hicklin-james/esp8266_request_manager/README.md

 # esp8266_request_manager
 Arduino request manager for the esp8266

-This library currently only supports get requests.
+This library currently only supports GET requests.
+My use case for this was to send data to a server using a query string - I didn't care about the response.
+So there is no parsing of the response body involved.
+It just makes the request to the server, and that is that.

 ###Important
 Remember to set the baud rate of the ESP8266 module to the same baud rate that is used in the library.
 The library defaults to a baud rate of 38400.
 To set the baud rate on the ESP8266, issue the following command: `AT+CIOBAUD=38400` and then restart the device.